 Integrated Care Partnership previously reffered to the four local partnerships sitting within the Kent and Medway system.
 These are now called Health and Care Partnerships.

-Subject to legislation being passed, Clinical Commissioning Groups will be replaced by new NHS statutory organisations called NHS Integrated Care Boards.
-Latest timing for the change is 1 July 2022 (originally April 2022).
+Clinical Commissioning Groups will be replaced by new NHS statutory organisations called NHS Integrated Care Boards from 1 July 2022.

-In Kent and Medway there would be one organisation covering the same boundaries as the current CCG.
+In Kent and Medway there will be one organisation covering the same boundaries as the current CCG.

 Responsibilities of the integrated care board